 - GIS analysts create graphic representations of land areas that can be used for analysis.
 Experienced analysts can earn extra money by developing computer programming skills that rival their cartography abilities.
 Because companies and clients prefer systems that can be used for projects many times, most analysts focus on building software that can routinely produce complex maps and reports.
 For more sophisticated or specialized projects, analysts develop highly detailed computer models of a territory that can be manipulated using a familiar user interface.

 - A GIS manager develops, implements, and directs the GIS unit with an agency or firm.
-Many companies promote managers internally from the ranks of their GIS analysts.
-This internal recruiting produces managers that understand the unique challenges faced by the company's analysts.
-Based on the organization's goals, a GIS manager develops long-range plans to assure consistent growth in their department.
+Based on the organization's goals, a GIS manager develops long-range plans for their department.
 They also oversee the short-term goals of project teams, making sure that analysts have the resources and the training to accomplish their tasks.
 GIS managers often set and enforce the budgets for their department, while implementing the policies and procedures of the organization.
 Along with basic GIS skills, the GIS manager must be able communicate effectively and have a thorough knowledge of applicable state and federal regulations.

 - Cartographers do more than make maps.
 They also perform geographical research and compile data.
-They collect, analyze, and interpret spatial data.
+They collect, analyze and interpret spatial data.
 They validate latitude, longitude, elevation, and distance information by combining surveying results with sophisticated satellite images.
-Modern cartographers overlay other types of information onto the maps they create.
+Cartographers can also overlay other types of information onto the maps they create.
 For example, lawmakers may hire cartographers to map out the population density of a region in advance of congressional redistricting.
 Agriculture companies and government agencies request customized maps that report on key trends like land-use patterns and annual precipitation levels.
 Marketers and large businesses review maps that reveal demographic characteristics when selecting locations for new stores or distribution centers.

 - Surveying technicians operate survey instruments and collect information in the field.
 They work with land surveyors and other specialists to refine raw data and return it to the laboratory.
 Many surveying technicians focus on a specific skill or expertise with a type of system or equipment.
 These specialists continue the work at their offices by using their field data to perform complex computations.
 They use computer-aided design tools to mock up early drafts of the material that will later be integrated into GIS platforms.